inBeat/inbeat-website/content/top-influencers/instagram/nutrition/indonesia/jakarta/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In Jakarta In 2023
+title: Top 10 Nutrition Instagram Influencers In Jakarta In 2024
 description: >-
-  Find top nutrition Instagram influencers in Jakarta in 2023.
-Most popular hashtags: #jakarta #nutrition #herbalife #herbalifeindonesia.
+  Find top nutrition Instagram influencers in Jakarta in 2024.
+Most popular hashtags: #jakarta #shakeherbalife #herbalifenutrition #herbalifeindonesia.
 platform: Instagram
-hits: 31
+hits: 32
-text_top: See the top-rated Instagram accounts on inBeat.
+text_top: Analyze the most popular Instagram profiles on inBeat.
-text_bottom: inBeat holds 31 Instagram influencers like this in Jakarta, Indonesia for you to collaborate.
+text_bottom: inBeat holds 32 Instagram influencers like this in Jakarta, Indonesia for you to connect with.
 profiles:
   - username: "joko.widodo_"
     fullname: >-